ruskakimov/kakimov.com/_posts/react-data-fetching.md

 Great!
 We send a request and pass the image URL to `img` element.
 A new dog photo is displayed each time we refresh the page.

 Are we done here?
 Well, not quite.
-If you inspect your network traffic with your browser's developer tools, you might notice that two requests are sent instead of one.
+You might notice that one dog image is shown that is quickly replaced by another one.
+And if you inspect network traffic with the browser's developer tools, you might notice that two requests are sent instead of one.
 If that's the case, your `index.tsx` probably contains this:

 ```
 root.render(